 If you’ve been injured in an accident, trying to handle communications and negotiations with the insurance company can feel overwhelming.
 You’re injured, out of work, and trying to recover.
 You don’t’ need to spend all day talking with insurance companies and going back and forth with adjusters.

 We can handle every aspect of your case.
-Kent car accident attorney Zach Herschensohn routinely negotiates with insurance companies for top compensation, and if they choose to play hardball, he’s more than willing to fight for you in court in front of a judge and jury as an accomplished trial lawyer.
+Attorney Zach Herschensohn routinely negotiates with insurance companies for top compensation, and if they choose to play hardball, he’s more than willing to fight for you in court in front of a judge and jury as an accomplished trial lawyer.
 Don’t forget – we’ll work on your case on a contingency fee basis.
 That means you don’t pay anything unless we win.
 It’s that simple.
 See what Herschensohn Law Firm, PLLC can do for you.
 Contact us today for your free consultation.